casdoor/casdoor-website/docs/ldap/config.md

 ---
-sidebar_position: 2
 title: Config
+description: LDAP configuration in Casdoor
+keywords: [ldap, config]
 ---

 Ldap configurations belong to a organization, which ldap users will be synchronized into.

-You are supposed to user a global admin user to modify the configuration.
+You are supposed to use a global admin user to modify the configuration.
 You need to enter the following information of the LDAP user synchronization in the "organization" page.

 ### Server Name